PPUC/ZeDMD/README.md

 A full tutorial of its installation is available in [English](https://www.pincabpassion.net/t14796-tuto-zedmd-installation-english) and in [French](https://www.pincabpassion.net/t14798-tuto-installation-du-zedmd)

-There're four different "flavours" of the ZeDMD firmware.
+Meanwhile, there're different "flavours" of the ZeDMD firmware.
 Because it pushes the cheap ESP32 to its limits, we can't provide a unified firmware, so you have to pick the appropriate one:
-* ZeDMD: using two 64x32 panels connected over USB
+* ZeDMD: using two 64x32 panels driven by an ESP32 connected over USB
+* ZeDMD HD: using four 64x64 or two 128x64 panels driven by an ESP32 connected over USB
+* ZeDMD WiFi: using two 64x32 panels driven by an ESP32 connected over WiFi
+* ZeDMD S3: using two 64x32 panels driven by an ESP32 S3 N16R8 connected over USB
-* ZeDMD HD: using four 64x64 or two 128x64 panels connected over USB
+* ZeDMD S3 HD: using four 64x64 or two 128x64 panels  driven by an ESP32 S3 N16R8 connected over USB
-* ZeDMD WiFi: using two 64x32 panels connected over WiFi (webinterface or after configured over USB)
+* ZeDMD S3 WiFi: using two 64x32 panels  driven by an ESP32 S3 N16R8 connected over WiFi
-* ZeDMD HD WiFi: using four 64x64 or two 128x64 panels WiFi (webinterface or after configured over USB)
+* ZeDMD S3 HD WiFi: using four 64x64 or two 128x64 panels driven by an ESP32 S3 N16R8 connected over WiFi

-We also offer experimental builds for the newer ESP32 S3 boards.
-We advise to use the WiFi versions of these builds for now as the serial support of the S3 is not functional at the moment.

-There is also a version specific for the [Lilygo S3 Amoled development board](https://www.lilygo.cc/products/t-display-s3-amoled?variant=43506902368437).
-The build has been tested on the V2.0 non touch without pins.
-There is no specific pinout, flash the WiFi version and connect.
+* ZeDMD S3 AMOLED: using a small OLED driven by a LilyGo AMOLED T-Display-S3 ESP32-S3 connected via USB
+* ZeDMD S3 AMOLED WiFi: using a small OLED driven by a LilyGo AMOLED T-Display-S3 ESP32-S3 connected via WiFi

-Here's a short demo of ZeDMD and ZeDMD HD in parallel:
+Here's are short demo of ZeDMD and ZeDMD HD in parallel:

 [![Watch the video](https://img.youtube.com/vi/B6D00oB4Co8/default.jpg)](https://youtu.be/B6D00oB4Co8)